Centipede vs Silverfish: How to tell the difference?

 Having a centipede or silverfish in your house can be pretty creepy.
-You might see tiny insects in your house and wonder if it is a house centipede or silverfish.
-Many people confuse them due to their similar appearance.
-But many significant differences can help you easily distinguish between the two pests.
-This article will take you through the common differences between a centipede vs. silverfish.
+You might see tiny insects in your home and wonder if it’s a house centipede or silverfish.
+Many people confuse them due to their similar appearance, but there are significant differences that can help you easily distinguish between these two pests.
+This article will guide you through the common differences between centipedes vs. silverfish.

 Centipede vs. Silverfish: Common Differences